 - Pour this gherkin crumble in the mixing bowl in which you put the crumbled eggs.
 Then add the mayonnaise.

-- Stir well and add the freshly chopped tarragon.
+Stir well and add the freshly chopped tarragon and lemon juice.
 Season with a little pinch of pepper and salt.

 Stir the sauce well.
 Then check the seasoning and add extra pepper or lemon juice to taste if necessary.
 Pour the tartar sauce in a clean bowl and serve chilled.